brrcrites/graph-coloring/README.md

     make test TEST="group_name"

-Where "group_name" is the name of a test group from this list:
+Where `group_name` is the name of a test group from this list:

 - all (runs every test)
 - fullins